Chapter 7: The Proclamation

 “He is not alone, foul dog,” came the voice of Harold, as he and Jean drew their swords behind the five soldiers.

 “Your job,” Jonathan spoke quietly, “is to serve and protect our country.
-Not to act as you’ve just done.
+Not to act as you have just done.
 No law protects you when you break it yourself.”

 “Enough preaching.
 Let me up.
 We’ll be gone.”